JetBrains/kotlin-web-site/pages/docs/reference/reflection.md

   ```
   </div>

-If you don't use Gradle or Maven, you can add the `kotlin-reflect.jar` file from the Kotlin compiler distribution to
-the classpath of your project manually.
+If you don't use Gradle or Maven, make sure you have `kotlin-reflect.jar` in the classpath of your project.
+In other supported cases (IntelliJ IDEA projects, using command-line compiler or Ant),
+it is added by default unless `-no-reflect` compiler option is specified.

 ## Class references